Customer Services

 • 7. contact GQAL if there is any doubt surrounding the acceptability of proposed adjustments for a particular candidate;

-• 8. ensure that all applications for reasonable adjustments have been agreed with GQAL in advance of an entry being made.
+• 8. ensure that all applications for reasonable adjustments have been agreed with GQAL in advance of an entry being made;

-Guidance
+Detailed Guidance

 • Reasonable adjustments apply to both permanent or long-term disabilities and learning difficulties, and to temporary disabilities, illness and indisposition’s.